celo-org/docs/docs/celo-holder-guide/celo-recovery.md

+---
-# Recovering Ethereum from a Celo Address
+title: Recovering Ethereum from a Celo Address
+slug: /celo-owner-guide/celo-recovery
+---

 In this guide, steps are outlined to help you recover your [Ethereum](https://en.wikipedia.org/wiki/Ethereum#Addresses) if you accidentally transferred them to a [CELO (previously Celo Gold)](../overview.md#background-and-key-concepts).